-PEAP (Protected Extensible Authentication Protocol): If PEAP (Protected Extensible Authentication Protocol) is selected, you must enter the Password corresponding to the Identity entered.
+Authentication Protocol) is selected, you must enter the Password corresponding to the Identity entered.
 If the network requires it, you may enter an Anonymous Identity.
-The CA certificate is also optional.
 Other options on the screen will be greyed out.

 Note: The Propag MD unit only supports PEAPv0/v1 + MSCHAPV2.